CHILDREN AND PESTICIDES

 AFOP Health & Safety Programs recognizes the importance of educating children on how to protect themselves from pesticides to avoid immediate or future health hazards.
-We have created a12.
+We have created an interactive and bilingual

-The curriculum called José Aprende Sobre los Pesticidas (Jose Learns About Pesticides) is about a boy called “José” whose family works in the fields.
+curriculum called José Aprende Sobre los Pesticidas (Jose Learns About Pesticides) that is about a boy called “José” whose family works in the fields.
 Among many lessons, José is taught how to dress in the fields, as well as the importance of washing his hands before eating or going to the bathroom

 Children are at greater health risk from pesticide exposure than adults.
 Pesticides have been linked to numerous health problems, including asthma, dermatitis, learning disabilities, leukemia, brain tumors and certain childhood cancers.

 Several factors contribute to this vulnerability.
 We may think of children as “little adults”, but in fact, their bodies are not fully prepared to handle toxic chemicals.
 Because their glands, pancreas, liver and kidneys are still developing, children’s metabolic and immune systems can not completely detoxify and eliminate toxins.
 Many pesticides are hormone blockers and others mimic hormones, which can have serious affects on children’s development, in those early years of rapid development, between birth and six years.

 Absorption through the skin is the most common route of pesticide exposure among adults and children.
 The dermal area of an infant per unit of body weight is greater than that of an adult.

 Pesticide residues in the home pose a greater threat to children living there.
 Also, children’s breathing zones are closer to the floor, which exposes them to higher concentrations of pesticides that tend to linger at floor level.
 Because children breathe more rapidly than adults, this situation creates exposure through inhalation.